Breeze/breeze.js.samples/node/ngDocCode/README.md

 Confirm that it works by opening a browser and navigating to [`http://localhost:58066/breeze/Northwind/employees`](http://localhost:58066/breeze/Northwind/employees).
 After a pause to start the server, it should display the JSON result of an "all employees" query.
 The PowerShell window should display each request to that server.

 Close the PowerShell window to shut down the server when you're done.

-Can also launch it with gulp in a command window: gulp